JoeUTS/CherNO-Bot/fetch_robot_assignment/readme.txt

 TO DO:
 You are currently trying to get the above file to launch with the simulation.launch file

-YOU ARE TRYING TO GET THE VISUAL SERVOING WORKING
+YOU ARE CONVERTING THE VISUAL SERVOING TO IK MOVEMENTS
-WE NEED TH Z VALUE BY FINDING THE TRANSFORM OF THE HEAD AND CALCULATING THE DISTANCE BETWEEN THIS AND THE OBJECTS.
-YOU NEED TO FIND THE TF NAMES VIA: rosrun tf view_frames.